blendle/kns/README.md

 ### ktx - the quick context switcher

-For those of you that deal with many different clusters, there's also `ktx` to switch between contexts.
+For those of you that deal with a lot of clusters regularly, there's also `ktx` to switch between contexts.
+It does not connect to any api-server, but only displays information from `kubectl` configuration.
+It is included in the homebrew package (see above).
+For manual
+installation:
 ```bash
 curl https://raw.githubusercontent.com/blendle/kns/master/ktx -o /usr/local/bin/ktx && chmod +x $_
 ```